angx-system/angx-bridge/PROPOSAL.md

 Losing a device's phrase loses both of that device's keys together;
 it has no bearing on any other device's identity.

-**4. Notification** — LXMF, Reticulum's native store-and-forward messaging, carries any message a local client wants delivered over the same offline transport as feed updates — not just from angx-bridge, from anything running on the device.
-Sideband, an open-source Reticulum client, is where they arrive. angx-bridge does not generate notifications; it makes the channel available.
+**4. Notification** — Bridge carries ANGX feed data over plain Reticulum — a separate channel from LXMF.
+LXMF, Reticulum's own store-and-forward messaging layer, is available on the same underlying mesh for anything that wants to send a human-readable message — not feed data, a different kind of payload entirely. angx-bridge does not use LXMF for feed updates and does not generate LXMF messages itself; it only ensures the device has a valid Reticulum destination, which LXMF (and Sideband, the client that displays LXMF messages) can use if a notification is ever built on top.

 ---